-We may also seek a priority review designation for one or more of our product candidates.
+We may seek an RMAT designation or a priority review designation for one or more of our product candidates.
+If the FDA determines that a product candidate qualifies as an RMAT, that is intended to treat, reverse, or cure a serious or life-threatening disease or condition, and preliminary clinical evidence indicates that the product has the potential to address unmet medical need for such a disease or condition, the FDA may grant participation in the RMAT program for that product candidate.
 If the FDA determines that a product candidate offers a treatment for a serious condition, and if approved, would provide a significant improvement in safety or effectiveness where no adequate therapy exists, the FDA may designate the product candidate for priority review.
 A priority review designation means that the goal for the FDA to review an application is six months, rather than the standard review period of ten months.